SSSP Operations Handbook

 Chair-Elect, Lee Founders Award Committee

-Chair-Elect, Lee Scholar-Activist Support Fund Committee
+Chair-Elect, Lee Scholar Support Fund Committee

 Chair-Elect, Lee Student Support Fund Committee

-Chair-Elect, Racial/Ethnic Minority Graduate Scholarship Committee
+Chair-Elect, Racial/Ethnic Minority Graduate Fellowship Committee

 II.
 C. Vice-President Elect and the Vice-President